Ignia/Style-Guide/C-Based Languages/README.md

 ## Variables
 - Constants and configuration variables should be placed at the top of the file, and clearly identified via a comment
-- Variables in constructors should have defaults assigned (e.g., using ?? syntax in c# or || in JavaScript)
+- Variables in constructors should have defaults assigned (e.g., using ?? syntax in C# or || in JavaScript)

 ## Spacing
 - Place one space before opening braces